arjun-menon/Distributed-Graph-Algorithms/ShortestPath/ReadMe.md

 ### Algorithm

 The problem was pretty straighforward and simple, so I didn't see a need to research it online.
-So I designed my own algorithm for it.
-The algorithm is described in the next section.
+I designed my own algorithm for it.
+My algorithm is described in the next section.

 #### Steps involved in the algorithm